jdeath/CheckRoyalCaribbeanPrice/README.md

 You simply run the script.
 It will prompt you to select the ship and sailing from a menu.
 - `python BrowseRoyalCaribbeanPrice.py` or `BrowseRoyalCaribbeanPrice.exe` or `BrowseRoyalCaribbeanPrice_MacOS`
 -  MacOS users will need to disable the Malware warning as explained in above documentation
+-  iOS / Android users can also run the script as is.
+Download python script and basically follow above iOS/Andriod directions.

 Defaults to system defined currency.
 If you want a different currency, for example DKK:
 - `python BrowseRoyalCaribbeanPrice.py -c DKK` or  `BrowseRoyalCaribbeanPrice.exe -c DKK`